Nama-Salameh/QA.Assignment1-SonarQube-/README.md

  <p>5. error(228,60) declare constant inested of String duplicated: Duplicated string literals make the process of refactoring error-prone, since you must be sure to update all occurrences.so It is lead to reduces system flexibility.</P>

-## 3.Product transition :<p> adaptation of software to other environments and its interaction with other software systems
+## 3.Product transition :
+<p> adaptation of software to other environments and its interaction with other software systems
-Portability;  Reusability;  Interoperability</p>
+Portability;  Reusability;  Interoperability .</p>

 ## false Negative issues: